Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_2/README.md

 ## Exercises

 The exercises in this module focus on identifying code that is hard to test, then completing and verifying a refactored, testable implementation with the GoogleTest framework.

+### What is a Laser Scan?

+A Laser Scanner (LiDAR) provides a **2D** view of the robot’s surroundings by measuring **distances** to nearby obstacles across a range of **angles**.

+The data is often used for tasks such as **mapping**, **localization**, **obstacle detection**, and **collision avoidance**.
+In the upcoming exercises, this scan data is used to build and test a simple laser detector that identifies when obstacles appear within a predefined region around the robot.

+In ROS 2, these readings are published as a [sensor_msgs/msg/LaserScan](https://docs.ros.org/en/ros2_packages/jazzy/api/sensor_msgs/msg/LaserScan.html) message, which contains:

+- `ranges`: a vector of distance values, one per beam.
+Values like `+inf` indicate no object was detected (free space up to max range), while values near zero or `NaN` often indicate an invalid reading.
+- `angle_min`, `angle_max`, and `angle_increment`: define the angular coverage and spacing between beams.
+- `range_min` and `range_max`: valid measurement bounds of the sensor.

+Each element in `ranges` therefore corresponds to a specific direction and distance measurement, forming the basis for algorithms that filter regions of interest or detect obstacles within a defined footprint.

 ### Exercise 1